TheInfamousGrim/last-algo-course-primeagen/05-recursion/01-recursion/README.md

 ```

 The base case is super important!!!!
 You don't want to recurse infinitely.
 Unlike with an iterable you have to know what the first value is going to be.

+## Three Steps

+1. pre

+   - You can do something before you recurse
+   - In this case it's n +

+2. recurse
+   - We actually call the function
+3. post
+   - We can do something else after recursing